brenner-tobias/ha-addons/cloudflared/README.md

 DNS servers of cloudflare.**

-**Note**: _This add-on needs the Admin API role in order to get the internal IP of Nginx Proxy Manager, in case it is used with the tunnel_
+**Note**: _This add-on needs the Admin API role in order to get the internal IP of Nginx Proxy Manager, in case it is used with the tunnel._

 [maintenance-shield]: https://img.shields.io/maintenance/yes/2021.svg
 [project-stage-shield]: https://img.shields.io/badge/project%20stage-experimental-yellow.svg